rollstudio/WP-Instaroll/README.markdown

 The plug-in keeps track of previously published photos and avoids downloading them from Instagram again, if they're already present in local media library, in case a single photo is used for creating multiple posts.

+In photos selection panels there's a checkbox for specifying whether to show already published Instagram photos (default) or not.

 Installation
 ------------